 In order to avoid excessive bleeding and poor color deposit:

 - Do not drink alcohol before your tattoo

 - Do not consume coffee before your procedure

 - Do not take an Aspirin or Ibuprofen for pain relief (these also thin the blood)

 After care is very important for producing a beautiful and lasting result.
 Failure to follow after care instruction may result in infection, pigment loss, scarring, or discoloration.
 Not following these instructions voids our service contract and could result in the cancellation of your touchup appointment and any future services.

-- Blot: Blot the area every 2 hours (or as lymph appears) with a lint free paper towel or clean cotton for the first 48 hours when awake.
+- Blot: Blot the area every 2 hours (or more often as lymph appears) with a lint free paper towel or clean cotton for the first 48 hours when awake.

-- Clean: Keep the area clean by wiping twice a day with Microtonic.
+- Clean: Keep the area clean by wiping twice a day with Microtonic for the first 7 to 10 days.
 Do not use a washcloth or a sponge.
-Wash twice a day for the first 7 to 10 days.

-- Balm: Apply aftercare balm with freshly washed fingers.
+- Balm: Apply aftercare balm after washing to dry skin.
+Apply with freshly washed fingers.
 Use a rice grain sized amount for each brow.
 Less is more, if you can see it, it’s too much!
-Use balm daily for 30 days.
+Use balm 2x’s daily for 30 days.